-Certificate of Personal Effectiveness (CoPE) - now known as PSE
+Certificate of Personal Effectiveness (CoPE) - now known as King's Trust

-Q. Can anyone do the CoPE (PSE) course?

-A. Students who we believe can best benefit from it will be invited.

-Q. What is CoPE?
+- Q. Can anyone do the CoPE King's Trust course? - A. Students who we believe can best benefit from it will be invited. - Q. What is CoPE King's Trust?

-A. The Certificate of Personal Effectiveness is a nationally recognised qualification that we teach at a level 1.
+A. King's Trust is a nationally recognised provider of courses for young people.
 The qualification offers imaginative ways of accrediting young people's activities.
 It promotes, and allows centres to record, a wide range of personal qualities, abilities, and achievements of young people, as well as introducing them to new activities and challenges.